 A scrumptious buffet awaits us from 18h00 at leisure

 Clearly, everyone is having fun...despite Gogo's concerned face....

 When the Sardine Run starts, it starts just north of Port Elizabeth and moves up the coast pretty quickly.
 Many operators book up all accommodation along the Wild Coast and sell packages to experience the Sardine Run.
 As nobody can forsee the exact time of the run, the risk has to be with the diving public.
 They have to book their package with the understanding that there cannot be a refund in case the sardines should not show up.
 Same if the weather should turn nasty and preventing boats from launching.

 However, there is always activity on the ocean.
 On a quiet day we see, follow and swim with whales and dolphins.
-This is why we have a plane.
-Our pilot WILL find us something exciting.
-And if push comes to shove, we always have our bait bucket with us with which we will do a Baited Shark Dive.

 After all, the sardines know why to pick the best time of the year for their outing…

 Furthermore, if divers come accross a Bait Ball and get too close, they could get in the way of hyped-up sharks.

 Due to the remoteness of the Wild Coast, medical facilities are rather limited.